gayemce/RabbitMQ/README.md

    ```sh
    docker-compose up -d
    ```
-RabbitMQ Management UI will be available at `http://localhost:15672`
+   - RabbitMQ Management UI will be available at `http://localhost:15672`
-Username: `use`
+   - Username: `user`
-Password: `mypass`
+   - Password: `mypass`

 2. **Run the API project (FormulaAirline.API) via your IDE or terminal:**
    ```sh